 - Instead of the Creole seasoning, you could substitute Cajun seasoning or Old Bay seasoning.

-Depending on where you live, most seafood markets sell fresh oysters in the shell and shucked.
-Many oyster farmers sell directly at farmers’ markets and other venues in our area.
+Depending on where you live, most seafood markets and larger grocery stores such as Publix sell fresh oysters in the shell and shucked.
+You can also find farmed oysters at farmers’ markets and other venues.

-If you are in the North Florida area, you can purchase them at Southern Seafood Market or directly from my friend, Oyster Mom, who has an oyster farm in Oyster Bay, south of Tallahassee.
+If you are in the Tallahassee area, you can purchase them at Southern Seafood Market or directly from my friend Keller, aka Oyster Mom, who has an oyster farm in Oyster Bay, south of Tallahassee.

-However, depending on the skill of the person shucking them, they may contain bits of shell or other debris after being shucked, so if you are worried about that, you might want to rinse them before making this recipe.
+However, depending on the shucker’s skill, they may contain bits of shell or other debris after being shucked.
+So, if you are worried about that, you should rinse them in cold water and drain them before making this recipe.

-Although fried oysters pair well with most side dishes, they are most often served with either cheese grits or french fries, coleslaw, and hush puppies.
-I have also served them with my southern potato salad, baked mac and cheese, smoked baked beans, twice-baked potatoes, and Hasselback potatoes.
+Although fried oysters pair well with most side dishes, they are most often served with either cheese grits, french fries, or fried potatoes with onions, coleslaw, and hush puppies, or hoe cakes.

-- The Eastern Oyster (Crassostrea virginica) is the most common oyster found and harvested in salty brackish water along the Gulf coast and up the Atlantic coastline all the way up to Canada.
+- Although there are over a hundred recognized species, the Eastern Oyster (Crassostrea virginica) is the most common oyster found and harvested in salty brackish water along the Gulf Coast and up the Atlantic coastline up to Canada.

 - The majority of oysters consumed in the US are harvested in oyster farms and beds in the warm waters of the Gulf of Mexico and along the east coast of the southern states.